Negotiation Articles

 Negotiation strategy is a topic that elicits enthusiastic debate in most forums.
 In the present competitive environment that organisations and individuals find themselves it is necessary to approach the topic of negotiation strategy far more seriously.

-This article discusses that it is important to use all methods of persuasion and influence ethically and not with the sole purpose of benefiting yourself at the cost of others.
-The use of these methods should create something of value to both sides in any interaction.
+This article discusses that it is important to use negotiating techniques or methods of persuasion to influence ethically, not with the sole purpose of benefiting yourself at the cost of others.
+The use of these negotiation techniques should create something of value to both sides in any interaction.

 In this edition, we will conclude the three part series by further exploring the remaining two kinds of Interpersonal Power - Expert Power and Referent Power in Negotiation.